angeljuarez77/rails-auth-hw/README.md

 # Rails-Auth-HW with Knock

 For this assignment, you will be building a simple app with user authorization in Rails.
-You are only required to implement auth for the model. **As a bonus, incorporate another model, called _Birds_.**
+You are only required to implement auth for the model. **As a bonus, incorporate another model, called _Bird_.**

 ## Getting Started